felleg/felleg.gitlab.io-backup/content/posts/20210629-buying-a-planck.md

 enter in contact with the space bar.

 Now at that moment, for absolute real, no joke, I was legit 100% devastated.
 Not only had I wasted my money on this, it felt like I had sold my previous keyboards for nothing, and spent weeks waiting on a broken product.
 For a first-world millenial like me, this truly seemed like the worst possible outcome.
+The fact it all happened on an off day just made it all worse.

-(I'm joking, of course, but this honestly stung.)
+(I'm joking, of course, but this whole ordeal honestly stung.)

 I proceeded to contacting the seller, telling them about the manufacture issue with their Planck's metal plate.
 To their full credit, they offered to return the board at their own cost.
 I brokenheartedly agreed.